Spellling

 Chrystia "Tia" Cabral (born May 18, 1991), known professionally as Spellling (stylized in all caps), is an American experimental pop musician based in Oakland, California.
-Cabral released her debut album, Pantheon of Me, in September 2017; Pitchfork felt it was "surely among the most overlooked debuts this calendar year".
+Cabral released her debut album, Pantheon of Me, in September 2017.
 Signing to Sacred Bones Records in 2018, she followed up in February 2019 with Mazy Fly.
 It was met with universal acclaim by music critics, who enjoyed the dark and eerie qualities of Spellling's sound.
 Cabral released the third full-length Spellling album, The Turning Wheel, on June 25, 2021.
 She followed that up with Spellling & the Mystery School in 2023 and Portrait of My Heart in 2025.

 Early life

 Cabral was born in Sacramento, California.
 She was raised in the Catholic Church, which would later influence her music.

 Cabral attended the University of California, Berkeley, studying philosophy for two semesters before changing her major to English literature after feeling "shamed out of the [philosophy] department" as the only femme person and person of color.
 She remained at Berkeley to pursue a Master of Fine Arts, which she completed in 2019.